superterran/engine/docs/README.md

 Check the wiki for specfic platform instructions and gotchas, but basically install as follow:

 1) Install dependancies, docker, docker-machine and git.
-Make sure docker is running!
+You may run into problems with the distro-provided version of docker, it's usually best to follow the official install instructions for your distro, i.e. https://docs.docker.com/install/linux/docker-ce/fedora/

 2) Clone down Engine, any path will work but I like to keep mine in home. e.g. `git clone https://github.com/superterran/engine.git ~/engine`